I am a PhD student at the IT University of Copenhagen in Denmark.

 PhD Student - IT University of Copenhagen (ITU)

-I am a PhD student at ITU since January 2021 where I work in the computer science department.
+I am a PhD student at the IT University of Copenhagen since January 2021 where I work in the computer science department.

 Member of SQUARE Research Group

-Three months prior to my PhD, I joined the Software Quality Research (or short: SQUARE) research group at
+Three months prior to my PhD, I joined the Software Quality Research (or short: SQuaRe) group at ITU.

 Consistency-Preserving Evolution Planning on Feature Models